 3. Cafe Vespa

-A small cafe and eatery located in an old art gallery just on the outskirts of Ubud, Cafe Vespa is a great quiet palace for a coffee or a meal.
+A small cafe and eatery located in an old art gallery just on the outskirts of Ubud, Cafe Vespa is a great quiet place for some great coffee or a meal.

 5. Milk and Madu

-Pizza, coffee, beer, and tea, Milk and Madu is a quirky blend of restaurant, cafe, and coffee shop.
+Pizza, coffee, beer, and tea – Milk and Madu is a quirky blend of restaurant, cafe, and coffee shop.